ubahl/Google-STEP/README.md

 ### Technologies used

 The web application was created using HTML, CSS, Javascript, and Java Servlets.
-It is built using Maven.
+It is built and deployed using Maven.

 ### APIs used